preservim/vim-pencil/README.markdown

       \ 'asciidoc[A-Za-z]*Title',
       \ ]
 ```

+_WARNING: the implementation of this blacklist may be changing in the
+future._

+There’s also a whitelist to override the blacklist.
+See code for details.

 You can override this in your `.vimrc`.
 Additions to defaults with good
 use cases are welcome.